UKHO/docs/docs/linux-workstations/index.md

 # Introduction

-This page attempts to outline how you can set up your linux workstation VM to run under VMWare Player Pro V15.2 or greater.
+This page attempts to outline how you can set up your linux workstation VM to run under VMWare Player Pro V15.0.2 or greater.

+## Obtaining VMWare player

+If your laptop doesn't have vmware player installed, in the first instance open Software center from the start menu and see if it is available.
+If it is, install it from here.
+If it is not available for you in Software Center, speak to service desk (or ideally Matt Page, as he managed this rollout originally) to have this added to your software center.

 ## Obtaining the VM image